vrchat-community/creator-docs/Docs/docs/platforms/android/setting-up-unity-for-creating-quest-content.md

 ### 3. Publish -> New Build

 That's it!
-Your content is ready to check out on the Quest!
-Note that **you must publish**.
-Testing locally is not supported for Quest.
+Your content is now available on Quest!
+Note that you must **upload** your content to test it.
+You can't use the SDK's "Build and Test" feature for Android content.